Eating disorders in men

-It is easy to forget that eating disorders is not a condition exclusive to females.
+It's easy to forget that eating disorders are not exclusive to females.
 Males are also affected, and although fewer men than women are diagnosed and treated for eating disorders, according to the largest UK eating disorder charity organisation, B-EAT the number of men with eating disorders is on the rise.

 Prevalence of male eating disorders

-According to B-EAT approximately 10% of people with eating disorders are men.
-The fact that this number is on the increase highlights the importance of bringing awareness of eating disorders in men.
-In 2000 B-EAT published the results of a review of specialist health care provision in the UK, that indicate that gender and sexual orientation are significant factors in the prevalence of male eating disorders.
-Approximately 20% of men with eating disorders identify as gay, which is double the proportion of gay men in the UK.
+According to B-EAT, approximately 10% of people with eating disorders are men.
+The fact that this number is on the increase highlights the importance of raising awareness of eating disorders in men.
+In 2000, B-EAT published the results of a review of specialist healthcare provision in the UK, that indicate that gender and sexual orientation are significant factors in the prevalence of male eating disorders.
+For example, approximately 20% of men with eating disorders identify as gay.

 Triggers for eating disorders in men

-On a daily basis we are all exposed to billboards of half naked men using their ripped six packs and buff upper bodies to sell everything from designer underwear to perfume.
+On a daily basis, we are all exposed to billboards of male models using their bodies to sell everything from designer underwear to perfume.
 The message seems to be, ‘if you look like this, you’ll be attractive, worthy, and in control’.
 Such messages are highly suggestive and while we are able to intellectually distance ourselves from them, such messages work on a subliminal level that renders our conscious mind powerless.

-However, holding the media and internal messages to blame does not suffice in explaining the etiology of eating disorders.
+However, holding the media and internal messages to blame does not suffice in explaining the aetiology of eating disorders.
 Although media influences are unquestionably a contributing factor for many sufferers, and remain triggering for most people in recovery, the disorder usually develops in men, in response to a specific trigger.
-These triggers include, but are not limited to peer pressure and a desire to avoid bullying or teasing for being overweight since childhood.
+These triggers may include peer pressure and a desire to avoid bullying or teasing for being overweight since childhood.
 Studies also indicate that certain athletic activities appear to put males at risk for developing eating disorders.
-Therefore body builders, runners, swimmers, gymnasts, and dancers are at greater risk primarily because of the weight restrictions necessitated by their sports.
+Therefore, body builders, runners, swimmers, gymnasts, and dancers are at greater risk, primarily because of the weight restrictions necessitated by their sports.